 The App Challenge was established by Congress to encourage youth participation and foster creativity and innovation in computer science by allowing students across the country, through their Members of Congress, to compete against their peers in creating a software application (app) for a smartphone, tablet or other computer devices.
 My app challenge is open to all middle and high school students in the 1st Congressional District of Hawaiʻi (O'ahu from Makapu'u Point through urban Honolulu to Mililani and down through Waipahu and Ewa Beach/Kapolei/Ko Olina to Kahe Point).

-The winning team from each participating congressional district level will be invited to Washington, DC for a reception and a two-day event called #HouseofCode, though airfare and accommodations are not provided.
-All winners will have their app displayed in the U.S. Capitol Building and receive various small prizes.
+The winning individual or team will be invited to Washington, DC for a reception and a two-day science fair called #HouseofCode, though airfare and accommodations are not provided.
+All winners will also have their apps displayed in the U.S. Capitol Building for a year and receive various small prizes.

 Each participant must meet the following eligibility requirements: